inrupt/artifact-generator/documentation/introduction.md

 `--termSelectionResource` command-line argument (see examples below).

-Putting this all together, we can very easily create our own vocabularies in any standard W3C serialization of RDF (e.g., Turtle, JSON-LD, N-Triples, etc.), and immediately allow our developers use the terms in those vocabularies directly in their development IDE's (with full code-completion and live JSDoc/JavaDoc).
+Putting this all together, we can very easily create our own vocabularies in any standard W3C serialization of Linked Data (e.g., Turtle, JSON-LD, N-Triples, etc.), and immediately allow our developers use the terms in those vocabularies directly in their development IDE's (with full code-completion and live JSDoc/JavaDoc).

 And we can easily reuse existing vocabularies, or just the parts of those vocabularies we wish to use, while also being able to easily extend them, for